 Back to originals

-Tennessee Toffee Company was a quiet but reliable entrant with 3 toffees: Original Milk Chocolate, Dark Chocolate Sea Salt, and Gingersnap.
+Tennessee Toffee Company (now Towns Toffee)was a quiet but reliable entrant with 3 toffees: Original Milk Chocolate, Dark Chocolate Sea Salt, and Gingersnap.

 Their Original Milk Chocolate Toffee had a classic toffee flavor using almonds and pecans.
 It had a good texture and flavor, buttery and nutty, and wasn’t overly sweet for a milk chocolate.
 It had a nice dash of salt towards end.
 The way the nuts were handled was interesting: Sliced almonds in the toffee and finely chopped pecans sprinkled on top.
 It received an Honorable Mention for Best Taste.